nicktripp/clarity_map/README.md

 **The following are notes about the implementation of this code challenge.**

+## How To Run This Project

+### Install

+First, clone this repo and install all dependencies:

+    git clone git@github.com:nicktripp/clarity_map.git
+    cd clarity_map
+    npm i

+Now, start the app:

+    npm start

+### Usage

+My version of Openmap works similarly to Clarity Openmap, in that you can zoom and scroll over the map, click nodes to view air quality information, and query over the names of these nodes in the search bar.
+However, unlike Clarity Openmap, searching the search bar also queries existing, real, world-wide location data, including monuments, parks, countries, cities, addresses, and more.

+As you type in the search bar, the app autocompletes your results with a list of node/real-world result data.

+Clicking a result from the results list will focus the map on that point.

 ## On This Implementation

 The code I wrote is in the following directory structure: